 Accommodations on the Inca Trail vs Salkantay Trek

-Camping is the only option on the Inca Trail; robust porters must carry everything needed during the trek, like food, equipment, and tents.
+Camping is the only option on the Inca Trail; robust porters must carry everything needed during the trek, such as food, equipment, and tents.
 You'll spend three nights camping along the Inca Trail.
-Toilets can be found at each campsite and specific locations during the day, like lunch spots.
+Toilets can be found at each campsite and at specific locations during the day, like lunch spots.
 At TreXperience, we provide portable toilets for all our groups.

-On the Salkantay Trek, you've got choices: pitch a tent or stay lodge-to-lodge.
+On the Salkantay Trek, you have two choices: pitch a tent or stay lodge-to-lodge.
 There are plenty of lodges and campsites along the trail, making it easier to find a place to stay compared to the Inca Trail.
-The route we take is less crowded, and the campsite we stay at is an unobstructed place to see the stars.
-A typical 5-day tour includes three nights of camping and a night in a hotel in Aguas Calientes.
+The route we take is less crowded, and the campsite we stay at gives us free space to see the stars at night.
+A typical five-day tour includes three nights of camping and a night in a hotel in Aguas Calientes.

 Accommodations Inca Trail